STRIKING THE PERFECT BALANCE OF CLASSIC AND CONTEMPORARY JAPANESE CUISINE.

 At Cagen, Chef Tomita blends the refined art of traditional Kappo cuisine with the culinary innovation he perfected at Nobu.
 Each omakase meal is an ongoing process of refinement and discovery.

-Dining at Cagen is a personal culinary experience shared with Chef Tomita working with his son by his side; it is a continual dialogue about food and about life.
+Dining at Cagen is a personal culinary experience shared with Chef Tomita and his staff.

 "The Best Restaurant Dishes of 2014"

 "One minute Mr. Tomita will do the unadorned, noninterventionist thing you expect from a Japanese chef.
 His ingredients, especially the fish he brings in from Japan, are often exceptional.
 Three broiled fillets of ayu, a Japanese trout, wore nothing but their shimmering skins, the better to show off their delicate freshwater taste ...